 Somehow, somewhere, he's made space in the kitchen to bring in a whole free-range Tathra Place pig once a week.
 The beast is broken down onsite and used throughout the menu: the belly in the pork and Taleggio croquettes; the neck in sausage for the cavatelli; the cutlets in the primi of pork cotoletta.

-They're compiling a 250-strong list of wines by some of their favourite Italian growers, with a focus on lesser-known makers who have been producing wines for generations.
+And then there's that 300-strong list of mostly Italian wines divided into the north, central and southern parts of the boot-shaped country, with a focus on lesser-known makers who've been producing wines for generations.
 Swieboda cites Montenidoli wines in Tuscany, who released their first vintage in 1971.
 "The winemaker, Elisabetta Fagioli, makes wine without any chemicals or in the vineyard forever because that's the way her grandfather made it," he says.
 "That kind of idea for me is really interesting.
-They're the people we want to champion.
+They're the people we want to champion."

-With a modest 38-seat capacity, Swieboda says Ragazzi – the colloquial Italian word for "mate" – will be a neighbourly restaurant in the heart of the city.
-"In the CBD, there's lots of places you can go to spend a lot of money on big and brash establishments.
-We're trying to create something that's a little more personal," he says.
+With its modest seating capacity, Ragazzi – the colloquial Italian word for "mate" – is meant to be a neighbourly restaurant in the heart of the city.
+"In the CBD, there are lots of places you can go to spend a lot of money on big and brash establishments.
+We're trying to create something that's a little more personal," says Swieboda.

 And despite the initial delays, on a broader scale they've nailed the timing of the opening.
 The light rail on George Street is nearing completion, and there's talk of relaxing the city's lockout laws; winter, a notorious time for the hospitality industry, is over, and the promise of sun and summer is around the corner.